Search for man’s family after emergency services are called to casualty on railway

-POLICE are searching for the family of an 81-year-old Portsmouth man who died on the railway at Eltham.
+POLICE are searching for the family of an 81-year-old Portsmouth man who died on a railway line.

-Colin Riddett was pronounced dead at the scene on September 8 as officers and paramedics were called to the line following reports of a casualty on the tracks.
+Colin Riddett was pronounced dead at the scene in Eltham, south-east London, on September 8 as officers and paramedics were called to the line following reports of a casualty on the tracks.

 Mr Riddett, who was born in Portsmouth, lived in Hackney, London but also had a second home in Portsmouth.